 Repurpose leftovers for less food waste

-Today I’m sharing how to repurpose leftovers to waste less food.
+Today I’m sharing some useful information I have found at www.spicekitchenandbar.com about how to repurpose leftovers to waste less food.
 And bonus, it will also help save you time in the kitchen!

 I use the protein repurposing strategy in Fit Mama Meal Plan.
 Within each weekly meal plan, there are 2 proteins chosen.
 In that first dinner we cook the protein, but double the amount so that the leftover protein is waiting to be repurposed in the next meal.
 Then we do that again for 4 easy dinners each week.